aiyeraditya/deeplabcut_NCBS/README.md

 pip install --ignore-installed tensorflow==1.10 --user
 ```
 I recommend the installation of the CPU version of Tensorflow.
 All the major training will be done on Pakeeza GPU clusters.
+wxPython is the library required for running Graphical User Interface.

 If you got this far, Great!
 Now you are set-up for creating your project and training